5 Fall Photography Tips

 Arrange all your autumn objects on the card to make for a simple but eye-catching display of nature’s finest hour.

-4. Creative Fall Portraits
+4. Fall Portrait Photography

-Fall photography the perfect time to crack out your winter woollies and chunky knit sweaters (which we’ll come to shortly).
+Fall photography is the perfect time to crack out your winter woollies and chunky knit sweaters (which we’ll come to shortly).
 But before that how about getting some animated portraits in this colourful season of your loved ones.

 Get the kids dressed up in their wellies and go splashing the puddles.
 Shoot in shutter priority or manual mode and turn up the dial to 1/1000th make sure you get that super crisp splash as the water goes everywhere.